Bay Ridge, Brooklyn: Development

-Development has been a passionate issue for Bay Ridge residents.
-In the 1990s and 2000s, many decades-old two-family houses were demolished and replaced by condominiums known colloquially as "Fedder Homes," after the branded air conditioners poking out from the buildings' facades.
+In the 1990s and 2000s, many decades-old two-family houses were demolished and replaced by condominiums known colloquially as "Fedder Homes", after the branded air conditioners poking out from the buildings' facades.
 In 2005, local community leaders and community activists from across the political spectrum united to issue rezoning laws.
 The six-story apartment complexes lining Shore Road are among the tallest buildings in the neighborhood.

-Bay Ridge was chosen as an "Editor's Pick" in This Old House magazine April 2011 as a good neighborhood to buy an old house.